yeonsoochung/walmart-sales/README.md

 Recall:

-- I utilized the three csv files uploaded to this repo as my dataset.
+- I utilized the three CSV files uploaded to this repo as my dataset.
-- In addition to dates, the calendar csv file contains dates for events (e.g., holidays, major sporting events, etc.) and SNAP benefits.
-The sales_train_evaluation csv contains data on quantities of items sold each day for each store.
-The sell_prices csv contains week-to-week price data for every item (this price could differ from store to store given a particular week).
+- In addition to dates, the calendar CSV file contains dates for events (e.g., holidays, major sporting events, etc.) and SNAP benefits.
+The sales_train_evaluation CSV contains data on quantities of items sold each day for each store.
+The sell_prices CSV contains week-to-week price data for every item (this price could differ from store to store given a particular week).

 Extensive transformations were applied to the original data tables to make them conducive for use in PBI.

 ### Sales Data Transformation with Python

-I found it necessary to use Python to process the sales_train_evaluation.csv data due to the complexity of transforming it.
+I found it necessary to use Python to process the sales_train_evaluation.CSV data due to the complexity of transforming it.
 It might be doable with SQL, but the level of complexity convinced me to use Python's Pandas library.

 Below is a snippet of the original data table, which has 30,491 rows: